acady-io/acady/README.md

-# acady (by web.academy)
+# acady

-CLI tool to build, bootstrap, deploy and manage serverless components.
+CLI tool to build, bootstrap, deploy and manage serverless and web components.

 ## Installation